Chemaclass/chemaclass.com/content/readings/2020-11-02-animal-farm.md

 +++
 title = "Animal Farm"
-description = ""
+description = "All animals are equal.
+But some animals are more equal than others."
 [taxonomies]
 tags = [ "fiction", "dystopia", "novel" ]
 [extra]
-subtitle = "'All animals are equal.
-But some animals are more equal than others.'" pages = "90" author = "George Orwell" static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/515KWRPPnYL._SX305_BO1,204,203,200_.jpg"
+subtitle = "All animals are equal.
+But some animals are more equal than others." pages = "90" author = "George Orwell" static_thumbnail = "https://images-na.ssl-images-amazon.com/images/I/515KWRPPnYL._SX305_BO1,204,203,200_.jpg"